marianarossi/.netCore-product-webAPI/README.md

 		- Swagger

 ## Tutorial
+### Database Connection
-### Create a Database in SSMS and execute the following Query
+Create a Database in SSMS and execute the following Query:

 	 CREATE TABLE Products(
 		Id int IDENTITY(1, 1),